CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

 ![](images/50000.gif)

 ### Performance Analysis
-The visualization has been disabled so that the performance analysis is based on the CUDA simulation only.
+Note: The visualization has been disabled so that the performance analysis is based on the CUDA simulation only.
 * Performance comparison with blocksize fixed (128).

 ![](images/performance-1.JPG)